 Learn to draw the collegiate fine arts way!
-You will use facilities at the University of Georgia's Lamar Dodd School of Art to study the techniques used to create realistic and expressive drawings.
-We will explore tools such as charcoal, ink, pastel, and more, while learning the foundations of observational drawing.
+You will learn from an experienced college art professor the tools and techniques used to create realistic and expressive drawings.
+We will explore tools such as charcoal, ink, and more, while learning the foundations of observational drawing.
 Techniques of measuring, perspective, value, and knowledge of human anatomy will be covered in this intensive one-week course.
-You will draw from still-lifes and live-models while an experienced college art instructor provides individual guidance and detailed demonstrations.
-We will examine work by famous artists, both historic and contemporary, through slide presentations and a visit to the Georgia Museum of Art.
-Students are encouraged to bring a sketchbook to take notes, but will be provided with paper ranging from 18x24" to 24x36" for camp projects.
+You will draw from still-life’s and photo-references while receiving individual guidance and detailed demonstrations.
+This course is focused on a serious introduction to Fine Arts but the end of the week will offer some insight into how these skills and practices can transition into illustration or other commercial visual work.
+We will examine work by famous artists, both historic and contemporary, through slide presentations.
+After this class any student should feel confident walking into their first year of art school.

 Monday, June 15, 2020 to Friday, June 19, 2020